LinusBolls/code-study-planner/README.md

 - drag and drop modules into your study plan
 - preview your study progress and bachelor's grade
 - get suggestions for your study plan

+## clean code principles

+### container/presentation pattern

+components are as logic-less as possible and only used for presentation. logic is handled in hooks (e.g. ECTSPanel, useECTSPanel)

+### encapsulation

+logic for interacting with logic like useChatSelection or useLearningPlatform are encapsulated to make it easier to consume. the StudyPlannerApiClient class is also an example of this, providing type safety for interacting with our api endpoints

+### interface segregation

+components don't depend on the inferred types of the database entities, but have their own types defined in `types.ts`, and are transformed into them in `mapping.ts`. this allows us to compute our own fields more easily and only have to react to learning platform api changes in a single place.